redsanket/spark/external/hue/guide/ui/index.rst

 Coordinators
 ############

+The Coordinator application allows you to define and execute recurrent and interdependent workflow jobs.

 The **Coordinators** tab, like the **Workflows** tab, shows the running, completed, and killed `Oozie Coordinator jobs <http://oozie.apache.org/docs/4.1.0/CoordinatorFunctionalSpec.html>`_.
 You can also have the option of seleting how many jobs to show per page, sorting the jobs by status, and